 Why should I stand?

-There are endless reasons why you should stand to be a Volunteer Officer or Faculty Representative.
-In summary though, it is a great opportunity that allows you to make changes for students on campus by working with staff and students on something you’re passionate about.
-In the case of conference delegates, you're speaking on behalf of Aberystwyth students!
-You will become closer part of the Aber family while developing skills and enjoying new experiences that you can take with you into the future.
+There are endless reasons why you should stand to be a Full-time or Volunteer Officer that if we listed them all you’d be here a VERY long time.
+But if we had to summarise, it’s a great opportunity to be a part of something; you will be able to make real change for students by working on something you’re passionate about.
+You are also paid, have the opportunity to build your CV as a new graduate and get to enjoy Aberystwyth for at least one extra year!
+You will become a closer part of the Aber family whilst developing unique skills and enjoying new experiences that you can take with you into the future.

 Who can stand?

 As long as you’re a student at Aberystwyth University you can stand to become a Full-time Officer.
 However please remember this is a full-time role for the 2022/2023 academic year.
 If you are in your first or second year of study, you could take a year out of studying to undertake the role – if this doesn’t interest you why not consider one of our Volunteer Officer Roles?
 If you’re in your final year, becoming a Full-time Officer could be your dream first job after graduating.

 How do I stand?